Do you follow a specific workflow once you've finished recording an episode of your podcast?

 I tend to move around when speaking into my microphone.
 This causes my volume to vary depending on how close or how far from the mic head I am.

 Before editing the master copy I will normalize and level the volume of the entire track.
 I use Levelator, a free program for Mac and Windows, because it's as easy as drag-and-drop.
 After a couple minutes there is a duplicate file in the same folder as the original recording with the volume balanced throughout the track.

-It should be noted that Levelator is no longer being supported, but I've been using is without issue to produce podcasts for 17 clients (as of April 2017).
+It should be noted that Levelator is no longer being supported, but I've been using it on my Mac (Sierra) to produce podcasts for 20+ clients (as of January 2018) without issue.

 Edit and Export the Final Edits